William Petit

-William A. Petit Jr. (born September 24, 1956) is an American politician.
+William A. Petit Jr. (born September 24, 1956) is an American former physician and politician.
 A Republican, he represented District 22 (Plainville and formerly part of New Britain) in the Connecticut House of Representatives from 2017 to 2023.
 A former physician, he was the sole survivor of the 2007 Cheshire home invasion, in which his wife and two daughters were murdered.

 Early life and education

 Petit was born in Southington and grew up in Plainville, where his father had a general store and was on the school board and the town council as well as being a member of the Republican state central committee.
 After graduating from Plainville High School, he earned an undergraduate degree from Dartmouth College and a medical degree from the University of Pittsburgh School of Medicine, followed by a fellowship in endocrinology at the Yale University School of Medicine.

 Practice as a physician and home invasion

 In 1989, Petit entered private practice in Plainville.
 In 1989, he also became medical director of the Joslin Diabetes Center at New Britain General Hospital, now a campus of The Hospital of Central Connecticut, and from 1994 to 2008 he served as Director of Public Health for Plainville.

 On July 23, 2007, Petit's wife, Jennifer, and two daughters were murdered in a home invasion robbery and arson at their house in Cheshire.
 Mrs. Petit and one of her daughters were raped before their deaths.
 Despite serious injuries from a baseball bat, Petit escaped and was the only survivor.